Talk with Your Hip and Knee Expert Today!

-The osteoarthritis is clinically graded in five different stages depending on the disease progression.
+Osteoarthritis is clinically graded in five different stages depending on the disease progression.

-Stage 0: normal knee health.
+Stage 0: Normal knee health.
 It is a good standard in which the knee joint demonstrates no signs of pain or impairment.

-Stage 1: minor bone spurs are observed.
+Stage 1: Minor bone spurs are observed.
 These are abnormal bone growths that develop where two ends of bones meet each other in the joint.
 No pain or impairment is seen.

 Stage 2: Greater extent of bone spur growth is observed.
 Cartilage is still healthy and of normal size.
 The spacing between bones is normal, and no contact observed.
 The synovial fluid is also present in an adequate amount.
 But people with stage 2 OA may experience mild pain after a long day of strenuous activity.
 Also, joint stiffness prevails if the person doesn’t use the particular joint for an extended period,